ConvertAPI/docs/blog/convert-docx-to-pdf-using-csharp.md

 ![Converted results](https://user-images.githubusercontent.com/62603039/77894058-6c334800-727d-11ea-8163-fd88309e9ff8.png)

 The API supports a bunch of properties, all of them can be found at https://www.convertapi.com/docx-to-pdf.
-The ConvertApiParam object must be created and passed into ConvertFile method as a parameter.
-The example below use PageRange to limit conversion to 1-3 pages from word document to pdf.
+The ```ConvertApiParam``` object must be created and passed into ```ConvertFile``` method as a parameter.
+The example below use ```PageRange``` property to limit conversion to 1-3 pages from word document to pdf.

 ## Complete code